Contents

 Background

 The first puzzle in this series appeared in The Listener magazine on 2nd April 1930.
 It continued, mostly weekly, until the magazine ceased publication in 1991; the last such puzzle was No 3089.
 The series then moved to The Times on Saturdays, continuing the numbering sequence.
-It is currently to be found in the Books section, but may also be accessed on-line at The Times Crossword Club website (Premium Membership).
+It is currently to be found at the end of the main part of the paper, in the final double-page spread, but it may also be accessed on-line at The Times Crossword Club website (Premium Membership).

 From the outset, the puzzle differed from conventional crosswords in having a “theme”, ie, each puzzle contains a feature that affects the clues and/or the grid in some way.
 Themes are generally either logical in nature, eg, using a code or cipher, or involve some topic, eg a literary work, a quotation or some set of related objects or concepts.